 What is a fulfillment center?

-A fulfillment center is the location where the seller or a company the seller hires to outsource their fulfillment, a third-party logistics (3PL) provider fulfills customer orders placed through an ecommerce store for ecommerce businesses and/or business-to-retail fulfillment where the seller fulfills wholesale orders to big box retailers.
+A fulfillment center is the location where the seller or a company the seller hires to outsource their fulfillment, a third-party logistics (3PL) provider, fulfills customer orders placed through an ecommerce store (also known as direct-to-consumer) and/or business-to-retail fulfillment where the seller fulfills wholesale orders to big box retailers.
 It is often larger in size and scale than a typical warehouse that an individual company might own or rent.
 The main function of a fulfillment center is to manage the seller’s inventory, store the inventory, ship orders directly to customers and/or retailers, and assist sellers in managing the entire vital, yet often difficult fulfillment operation.